 Travel from Charlotte airport to Prague on an overnight flight.

-Arrive in Prague and check into your accommodations.
-After lunch, enjoy a walking tour, including Týn Church, snapshots while crossing Charles Bridge, the astronomical clock on the Old Town Square Tower, Bethlehem Chapel, Church of St. Martin in the Wall and Church of Our Lady of the Snows.
-Stay in Old Town Square for a welcome dinner.
+Arrive in Prague and meet the Tour Director.
+Check in to local accommodations.
+Get acquainted with Prague on a walking tour, starting on a stroll across the Charles Bridge and followed by time in Old Town Square.
+View the astronomical clock, Bethlehem Chapel, Church of St. Martin in the Wall, Týn Church and Church of Our Lady of the Snows.
+Stay in Old Town Square for a team treasure hunt and a welcome dinner.

 Depart Prague in the morning for the journey home.

 Note: Activities are subject to change based on availability.

 On this Moravian Heritage tour, travel through time to the Hussite movement, the origins of the Moravian Church and beyond.
 Learn about the Hussite movement in Prague on explorations in Old Town Square, from a historical treasure hunt to visiting the church where Jan Hus preached.
 Go to Prague Castle to explore history, including St. Vitus Cathedral, Golden Lane and the Old Royal Palace.
 Discover where the Moravian church first organized as the Unity of Brethren in Kunvald and visit the Zinzendorf’s Manor House to see where the church was renewed.
 Experience Moravian churches, missions, a Moravian star factory and more amazing moments in history all along the way.

 At Experience we make sure everything is covered – from housing to technology and beyond – to provide the best experience for our travelers.

 Quality, safe hotels with twin or triple occupancy that are centrally located.